-Except for mandatory compensatory time such as for overtime on a holiday worked or a floating holiday, any compensatory time off balance on May 1 may, at the sole discretion of the appointing authority, be paid off in cash, in whole or in part, at the straight-time rate of pay then prevailing.
+(5) Except for mandatory compensatory time such as for overtime on a holiday worked, or for time granted for a floating holiday, any compensatory time off balance at the end of the pay period next following May 1, may, at the sole discretion of the appointing authority, be paid off in cash, in whole or in part, at the straight-time rate of pay then prevailing.
+If requested by the employee, up to 48 hours balance shall be retained and not be paid off.
+Such a request may be denied if the primary funding source is not State tax funds.

-- (b) Employees may request compensatory time off in lieu of cash or a combination of both. - (c) Compensatory time off granted in lieu of cash overtime compensation in accordance with the requirements of the Fair Labor Standards Act (FLSA) shall not exceed the statutory limits of accrual, and usage of any such FLSA compensatory time off shall be in compliance with any appropriate FLSA regulations. - (d) Compensatory time off may not be deducted in increments of less than one-half hour. - (e) On any separation from service unused compensatory time off will be paid off in cash in a lump sum with the final paycheck at the employee's, then, base rate.
+(c) Compensatory time off granted in lieu of cash overtime compensation in accordance with the requirements of the Fair Labor Standards Act (FLSA) shall not exceed the statutory limits of accrual, and usage of any such FLSA compensatory time off shall be in compliance with any appropriate FLSA regulations.

+(d) Compensatory time off may not be deducted in increments of less than one-half hour.

+(e) On any separation from service unused compensatory time off will be paid off in cash in a lump sum with the final paycheck at the employee's, then, base rate.

-ARTICLE 29 SHIFT AND WEEKEND DIFFERENTIAL
+ARTICLE 25 SHIFT AND WEEKEND DIFFERENTIAL

 - 1. These provisions shall not apply to employees in Overtime Categories 13 and 18. - 2.
-Effective the first full payroll period in July 2001, Shift Differential rates shall be:
+Effective the first pay period in July, 2001, Shift Differential rates shall be:

-SHIFT RATE PER
+SHIFT RATE HOUR PER

-HOUR

-2nd \$0.62
+2 nd \$0.62

-3rd \$0.67
+3 rd \$0.67

-Effective the first full payroll period in July 2002, Shift Differential rates shall be:
+Effective the first pay period in July, 2002, Shift Differential rates shall be:

-SHIFT RATE PER HOUR
+SHIFT RATE HOUR PER

 2nd \$0.67

 3rd \$0.72

-- 3. Employees shall receive a second shift differential if they work at least two hours of an assigned shift which contains at least two hours between 6 pm and midnight, and third shift differential if, between midnight and 6 am.
+- Employees shall receive a second shift differential if they work at least two hours of an assigned shift which contains at least two hours between 6 pm and midnight, and third shift differential if they work at least two hours between midnight and 6 am.
 Classified employees who are regularly assigned to a shift which does not qualify them to receive shift differential shall not be eligible to receive shift differential if they are required to work overtime on a shift which might otherwise qualify the employees for shift differential pay.
 Such employees shall receive overtime compensation at the appropriate overtime rates for such work. - 4.
-Shift differential will be added to the basic hourly rate before cash overtime is computed. - 5.
-A "weekend shift" includes any regularly assigned shifts beginning on or after 10 pm Friday night and excludes any other shift beginning on or after 10 pm Sunday night. - 6.
-Employees who actually work on a weekend shift, pursuant to regular assignment, including employees who do not self-activate or self-schedule, shall effective the first full pay period in July 2001, receive a weekend differential of thirty-five cents (\$0.35) per hour on any weekend shift.
-Effective the first full pay period in July 2002, the weekend differential rate will increase to forty cents (\$0.40) per hour.
+Shift differential will be added to the basic hourly rate before cash overtime is computed.
+5. A "weekend shift" includes any regularly assigned shifts beginning on or after 10 p.m.
+Friday night and excludes any other shift beginning on or after 10 p.m.
+Sunday night. - 6.
+Employees who actually work on a weekend shift, pursuant to regular assignment, including employees who do not self-activate or self-schedule, shall effective the first pay period in July, 2001, receive a weekend differential of thirty-five cents (\$.35)per hour on any weekend shift.
+Effective the first pay period in July 2002, the weekend differential rate will increase to forty cents (\$.40) per hour.
 Employees not regularly assigned to a weekend shift but work overtime then, shall not receive weekend differential.
-Weekend differential will be added to any other shift differential and to the basic hourly rate before cash overtime is computed. - 7.
-Any employee regularly assigned as an FSU Supervisor who actually works on a weekend shift, pursuant to regular assignment, shall receive such weekend differential provided they do not self-activate or self-schedule such regular assignment.
+Weekend differential will be added to any other shift differential and to the basic hourly rate before cash overtime is computed. - Liquor Investigators shall receive applicable shift differential for shifts worked as required or approved by the appointing authority, effective 7/7/91.

-CALL-IN PAY
+CALL-IN-PAY